Segflow/blog/content/post/plaid-ctf-shop.md

 index = true
 +++

 Below you find the full exploit for PlaidCTF pwn200 task.
-Full write up will follow up.
+The full write up will follow up.

 <!--more-->